-A backyard swimming pool can provide you with endless hours of fun and exercise, particularly during the summer.
+A backyard swimming pool can provide endless hours of fun and exercise, particularly during the summer.

 Unfortunately, swimming pools are often high-maintenance, as they quickly get murky and dirty.
 And nothing drains the fun out of swimming on a hot summer day like a pool full of muck.